jerng-org/ruthenium/README.md

         It is then left to the developer to decide if they would be lazy and use an ORM or other library instead of a completely manual implementation.

+Current state of 4.0.

+    Well, this ES/JS repository is the (incomplete / and still incorrect) reference implementation for now.
 ```